 Oral communication skills of speaking and listening, group-work and drama are embedded throughout our curriculum, but particularly in English.

 We aim to inspire a love of reading through the introduction of high-quality, exciting texts from a range of genres encompassing stories, poetry and non-fiction texts.
 Reading is valued greatly and we ensure children are given time to enjoy books, independently and with others.
-Vocabulary is developed through exploration and discussion.
+Vocabulary taught in every class each week and is further developed through exploration and discussion.

 Teachers understand that, to learn to read, children need to master two key areas– decoding skills and comprehension skills.
 We aim to teach children the skills of decoding as quickly as possible so that they can concentrate more on comprehension skills.
-To do this we follow a systematic synthetic phonics programme based on the Phonics Play scheme of work.
-Teachers know how to draw on other effective resources such as the Jolly Phonics songs to supplement this programme.
+To do this we follow a validated, systematic synthetic phonics programme called Little Wandle.
 Children are given the opportunity to apply these skills regularly in reading and writing work to embed the skills learned.
-At Old Town Primary School, we believe that the most impactful way to develop decoding skills is through regular reading practice and so encourage this at home and school.
+At Old Town Primary School, we believe that the most impactful way to develop decoding skills is through regular reading practice and so we encourage this at home as well as teaching this directly in school.

 Comprehension skills are taught through a variety of means; whole class work and discussion, small group work and individual discussion and tasks.
 Active engagement with the texts is encouraged.
 Teachers think carefully about how to stimulate learning through effective questioning and carefully chosen texts.
 Group reading is utilised to encourage discussion and exploration of texts, includes Reciprocal Reading groups where children adopt different roles such as Predictor or Questioner to develop and explore different reading skills.

 The more technical aspects of writing (phonics/spelling, grammar, punctuation, handwriting) are taught discretely but also, where possible, through application to other writing work.
-The National Curriculum Appendix details the expectations of each year group and each class follows a programme of teaching in line with this.
-Spelling is taught using the Shakespeare and More Spelling Scheme (see Spelling Appendix below for more details).
-We endeavour to provide opportunities for the children to experiment and explore learning of these rules, to better embed learning.
-For example, children might be Grammar Detectives or play a game on Grammar and Spelling Bug to re-enforce a spelling rule.
+The National Curriculum Appendix details the expectations of each year group and so each class follows a programme of teaching in line with this.
+Spelling is taught using the Shakespeare and More Spelling Scheme.
+We endeavour to provide opportunities for the children to experiment and explore the learning of rules, to better embed learning.
 Our aim is to deepen knowledge and understanding of the rules so that children can spot their errors more readily and independently.

 Finally, handwriting is an important aspect of communication and needs to be neat and legible to be understood.
 We start with encouraging a good pencil grip and correct letter formation.
 Teachers provide multi-sensory activities to promote learning.
 Practice continues throughout school as required for the individual child.

 At Old Town Primary School, we want to inspire a love of learning and help children along their learning journeys to the best of our ability.
-Children are all different and each child has their own individual learning needs.
-Teachers strive to provide experiences and support to each child accordingly, praising and encouraging them and making them aware of what their next focus should be.
+Teachers strive to provide experiences and support to each child according to their needs, praising and encouraging them and making them aware of what their next focus should be.

 The documents below detail more information about our approach.